 Who needs to apply?

 Any student who is currently attending the College of Arts & Media as a Music Major and is interested in pursuing a BS in Music with an Emphasis in Recording Arts.
 Both audition track and non-audition track students must apply.
-Students who should apply during the Spring 2015 semester are those students who are interested in taking the 3000/4000 level Audio Production courses (e.g. Audio Production III, Critical Listening, etc.) in the Fall 2015 semester AND who have fulfilled all the other entrance requirements (completion of 48 credit hours and required coursework).
-Please see the section on “What is Required to Apply?” to see if you qualify.
+Students who should apply during the Spring 2016 semester are those students who are interested in taking the 3000/4000 level Audio Production courses (e.g. Audio Production III, Critical Listening, etc.) in the Fall 2016“What is Required to Apply?” to see if you qualify.
 Students who have previously applied and been accepted into the Recording Arts emphasis do not need to reapply.
 Students who have previously applied but were denied entrance must reapply.
+No student is able to take the upper division courses in this area without being accepted into the program. lied but were denied entrance must reapply.
 No student is able to take the upper division courses in this area without being accepted into the program.

 Why do I need to apply?

 The Recording Arts emphasis has grown at a tremendous pace since the College of Arts & Media was formed.
 In order to provide the best quality education we can, with the facilities and faculty available, the number of students entering the program must be limited.
 Some students will not be accepted.
 However, by increasing competition for entrance, all of the MEIS degrees will have more value in the marketplace.